• Overview

 5. Why would people go out of their way to San Rafael to get to the Richmond-San Rafael Bridge?

-The goal of the US 101/I-580 Multi-Modal and Local Access Improvement project is to create a freeway-to-freeway connector that provides a travel time advantage for the regional traffic to stay on the connector and off local streets.
+The goal of the US 101/I-580 Multi-Modal and Local Access Improvement project is to reduce travel times between northbound US 101 and the Richmond-San Rafael Bridge.

 During the environmental review process, the project team will evaluate current and future traffic movements and the travel times for both local and regional traffic.
-The traffic analysis will show travel times to the Richmond-San Rafael Bridge for each direct connector alternative.
+The traffic analysis will show travel times to the Richmond-San Rafael Bridge for all alternatives.

 Traffic Conditions